Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems and Solutions

 Fertilizer

 Feed Blue Jelly Beans Plant monthly during the growing period with a balanced, liquid fertilizer for lush growth.
-Stop feeding during the cold season as growth is minimal at this time.
+Stop feeding in the cold season as growth is minimal at this time.

 Repotting